jelaniharris/jelaniharris-web/content/blog/2024-06-09_building-a-graphql-api-with-nestjs-and-prisma.md

 ### Code First Schema

-With the code first approach, the corresponding GraphQL schema is generated using decorators and TypeScript classes.
-This method is beneficial for those who wish to work solely with TypeScript and eliminate the need to switch between different language syntaxes.
+With the **Code First** approach, the GraphQL schema is generated using decorators and TypeScript classes.
+This method of schema generation is beneficial for those who wish to work solely with TypeScript and eliminate the need to switch between different language syntaxes.

 ### Schema First

-In the Schema First approach, the primary reference is the SDL (Schema Definition Language) files of GraphQL.
+In the **Schema First** approach, the primary reference is the SDL (Schema Definition Language) files of GraphQL.
 SDL is a universal method that allows the sharing of schema files across various platforms, regardless of the language.

-NestJs automatically produces your TypeScript definitions (utilizing either classes or interfaces) based on the GraphQL schemas, minimizing the necessity for repetitive code.
+NestJs automatically produces your TypeScript definitions (utilizing either classes or interfaces depending on your settings) based on the GraphQL schemas, minimizing the necessity for you to write repetitive code.

-**We’re going to go Schema First** because a lot of other approaches use the Code First and I would like to show a different method for creating your GraphQL Schema.
+**We’re going to go Schema First** because a lot of other approaches use the Code First and I would like to show a different method for creating your GraphQL Schema. the [NestJS documentation about GraphQL](https://docs.nestjs.com/graphql/quick-start#code-first) provides a ton of examples about what a Code First approach would look like.

 ### Create a Nest Resource